VasuAgrawal/python-terminal-sublime/README.md

 2. Install Python 3, and configure your path to be able to run python 3 from a terminal.
 Ensure that the py launcher is configured properly, such that running `py -2` spawns a python2 shell, and `py -3` spawns a python3 shell.

 ##Installation
-From a terminal, run the following:
+From a terminal, run the following (after navigating to the proper directory):

 ```bash
 python3 python_terminal_installer.py